r00tp4rv/r00tp4rv.github.io/README.md

 > nothing here is broken
 > you’re just looking in the wrong place
-> yes, fake flags are there
-> No, not everything that validates your ego will validate in the flag checker.

 This repo powers my personal site.
 It also lies to you.